 5. Eco-Friendly Food and Beverage Practices

 Sourcing local, organic, and sustainably produced food and beverages for our delegates and events can reduce the carbon footprint associated with catering.
-We strive to eliminating single-use plastic and opting for biodegradable or reusable tableware which has significantly reduced waste.
+We strive to eliminate single-use plastic and opt for biodegradable or reusable tableware, which has significantly reduced waste.

-WE now offer multiple use, branded Polycarbonate cups at all of our bars with a managed system for collecting in the cups – at large events ( such as World Darts!) we typically use over 4,000 reusable cups rather than 40,000 single use plastic cups – a massive saving, both financially and environmentally.
+We provide multiple use, branded Polycarbonate cups at all of our bars with a managed system for collecting in the cups – at large events we typically use over 4,000 reusable cups rather than 40,000 single use plastic cups – a massive saving, both financially and environmentally.

 6. Community Engagement

-Engaging with the local community is an essential aspect of our sustainability .
-This can involve supporting local environmental initiatives such as The Woodland Trust Free trees for Farmers Initiative, providing space for community events such as DAAT Volunteer Engagement Day when we invite over 300 Devon Air Ambulance Volunteers to our site and they get to see the helicopter land on our lawn.
-Our Annual Firework Display is run by Exeter Round Table and DAAT and has raised over £100,000 We open our arena for educational programmes about sustainability including the annual Farmwise event, where over 1,500 local schoolchildren get to experience the understand about farming in Devon and who food is produced on local farms
+Engaging with the local community is an essential aspect of our sustainability.
+This can involve supporting local environmental initiatives such as The Woodland Trust Free Trees for Farmers Initiative, providing space for community events at our expense.
+WE host an Annual Firework Display run by Exeter Round Table and Devon Air Ambulance Trust which has raised over £100,000 for local charities.
+We open our arena for educational programmes including the annual Farmwise event, where over 1,500 local schoolchildren spend the day learning about farming in Devon and how food is produced on local farms.
+We also host an annual sustainable farming conference, Rootstock, that in aimed at South West farmers planning a more resilient, profitable, regenerative way of farming.